Kavi-Arya/Macdots/README.md

    sh | curl https://raw.githubusercontent.com/Kavi-Arya/Macdots/refs/heads/main/src/install.sh
    ```

-4. Follow the prompts to configure your environment.

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it to suit your needs.